cyy111/NetworkComplexFromTrajectories/README.md

 # Network Complex From Trajectories

 This generates the complex network from a set of GPX trajectories.
-It is the implementation of this process: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177712
+It is the implementation of this process:
+"Analysing human mobility patterns of hiking activities through complex network theory" http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177712

 It is implemented using TOIL workflow library.
 It requieres some improvements in order to execute in the cloud.
 Input files should be modified.